 As of December 31,

-2020 2021
+2021 2022

 US\$ US\$

-Beijing Yingxin Network Technology Co., LTD ("Yingxin")(g) 803,938 823,165
+Beijing Yingxin Network Technology Co., LTD ("Yingxin") ^(g) 823,165 -

-Alphalion Technology Holding Limited ("Alphalion")(h) 3,120,113 5,019,718
+Alphalion Technology Holding Limited ("Alphalion") ^(h) 5,019,718 4,516,815

-Total 3,924,051 5,842,883
+Total 5,842,883 4,516,815

 - (g) In September 2017, the Group acquired 2.91% equity interests of Yingxin for a purchase consideration of US\$461,092 (RMB3,000,000).
 Yingxin is principally engaged in IT services, including systems, data or maintenance.
 The investment was classified as available-for-sale securities as the Group determined that the preferred shares were debt securities due to the redemption option available to the investor and measured the investment subsequently at fair value.
-There were no unrealized holding gains or losses recognized in other comprehensive income for the years ended December 31, 2019, 2020 and 2021.
-The change of balance in 2021 was foreign exchange difference. - (h) In February 2019, the Group entered into a series of agreements to covert its short-term interest-free loans to Alphalion Technology Holding Limited and its affiliates amounted at US\$3,060,113 into 25% equity interest of Alphalion (Note 15).
+For the year ended December 31, 2022, due to the deterioration of the operating conditions of Yingxin, the Group had made full provision of US\$472,605 for the impairment of this investment and reversed US\$350,560 of fair value gains in other comprehensive income. - (h) In February 2019, the Group entered into a series of agreements to covert its short-term interest-free loans to Alphalion Technology Holding Limited and its affiliates amounted at US\$3,060,113 into 25% equity interest of Alphalion (Note 16).
 Alphalion is principally engaged in IT services, including software maintenance, application service and data processing.
 The investment was classified as available-for-sale securities as the Group determined that the preferred shares were debt securities due to the redemption option available to investors and measured the investment subsequently at fair value.
-US\$60,000 and US\$1,899,605 fair value change was recorded for the years ended December 31, 2020 and 2021.
+US\$1,899,605 gains and US\$502,903 losses of fair value was recorded for the years ended December 31,2021 and 2022.